vsenger/quarkus-workshop/README.md

     - '/root/.sdkman/**/*'
 ```

+Commit and push your buildspec along with your code and configuration to your github repo.

 Next, let's create a CodeBuild project and its dependencies using a new cloudformation template.
-Review the [template](https://modern-java-workshop-v1.s3.us-west-2.amazonaws.com/codebuild.template.yaml)  and create the stack:
+[Review the template](https://modern-java-workshop-v1.s3.us-west-2.amazonaws.com/codebuild.template.yaml)  and create the stack:
 ```bash
 export GITHUB_URL="https://github.com/YOUR/REPOSITORY"
 echo GITHUB_URL=$GITHUB_URL